 In reality, creating a great working email signature is far more challenging than creating great working webpage because email clients don't follow any standards.
 Thus, you need to know (or test) what works and what doesn't work.
 You cannot expect that because it works great in one inbox, that it also works like that for everyone else (desktop/web/mobile).

-Your webpages also doesn't function flawless and look the same on different web and mobile browsers.
+Your webpages also don't function flawless and look the same on different web and mobile browsers.

-Don't set higher expectation to your new email signature than you do to your webpages.
+Don't set a higher expectation to your new email signature than you do to your webpages.

 Design for small screens (smartphones)

-If you campaign analytics show that the majority of email recipients are opening and reading your company emails on their smartphones and tablets, then your email signature and marketing campaigns must follow below requirement:
+If your campaign analytics show that the majority of email recipients are opening and reading your company emails on their smartphones and tablets, then your email signature and marketing campaigns must follow the below requirement:

 - Max.
 320px design width.